 I’m sure this will be correct as most economic and property experts get it wrong despite being armed with all the research available in today’s information age.

-The problem is that while the fundamentals (things like population growth, supply and demand, employment levels, interest rates, affordability and inflationary pressures) are easy to monitor; one overriding factor that the experts have difficulty quantifying is investor sentiment.
+The problem is that while the fundamentals (things like population growth, supply and demand, employment levels, interest rates, affordability and inflationary pressures) are easy to monitor; one overriding factor that the experts have difficulty quantifying is consumer sentiment and with regards to the property market – investor sentiment.

 2. Many things won’t happen and other will